Click the links below to find more information:

 (return to top of page)

 A: A mentoring relationship is the basis for scientific education, particularly in the academic arena.
-Thus, mentoring is a professional imperative, as emphasized by the comments of Eugene Garfield, “Mentoring is the major way in which scientists can nourish the taproot upon which future scientific achievement depends for its growth and full flowering.”
+Thus, mentoring is a professional imperative, as emphasized by the comments of Eugene Garfield, "Mentoring is the major way in which scientists can nourish the taproot upon which future scientific achievement depends for its growth and full flowering."
 (The Scientist, Dec.
 7, 1992).
 However, mentoring of a Base Pair student imposes unique constraints on the mentoring relationship in a laboratory environment.
 These constraints include most critically a relative lack of advanced technical knowledge on the part of the student, the necessity for interaction with a student who is unfamiliar with the routine, rigor and ritual customary to a professional working environment, and a relative lack of time for direct laboratory work by the student.
-Nevertheless, over a period of almost a decade and with a sample of 108 mentored students, the consensus among mentors at the University of Mississippi Medical Center is that the mentoring program has been decidedly positive for the individual mentor, the mentor’s laboratory, and the Medical Center.
+Nevertheless, over a period of almost two decades and with a sample of close to 200 mentored students, the consensus among mentors at the University of Mississippi Medical Center is that the mentoring program has been decidedly positive for the individual mentor, the mentor's laboratory, and the Medical Center.
 Personal satisfaction in assisting the intellectual growth of students is an important criterion cited by mentors who repeatedly host students in their research endeavors.
 Community recognition, both the lay community and the Medical Center community, has been significant for Base Pair mentors.
 Professional productivity, while modest by some standards, has been achieved in many instances for those mentors who have co-authored scientific manuscripts, abstracts and presentations with a student (see citation list for a full record).
 Finally, with the support of the Medical Center administration and external funding agencies (most notably the Howard Hughes Medical Institute), hosting a Base Pair student has provided mentors with additional funds for maintaining their research operations.
-Currently, a mentor can request up to $1,500/student in supply funds.
-Limited additional funding is available under special circumstances for purchase of small items of equipment, travel reimbursement, and publication costs.
-These monies are not specifically demarcated for support of a student project, but rather are intended to reimburse mentors for their time and effort in hosting a student
+From inception until 2012 a mentor could request up to $1,500/student in supply funds.
+Limited additional funding was available under special circumstances for purchase of small items of equipment, travel reimbursement, and publication costs.
+These monies were not specifically demarcated for support of a student project, but rather are intended to reimburse mentors for their time and effort in hosting a student

 A mentor should consider the following criteria when evaluating whether their laboratory would serve as a good host for a Base Pair student: